 Balboa Mist is a gorgeous shade that will naturally fit in with modern, transitional, traditional, rustic, and modern farmhouse-style homes.
 In other words, use it anywhere!

 Balboa Mist Undertones

-Every gray paint has undertones, and as it turns out, Benjamin Moore’s Balboa Mist has some surprising undertones.
+Every gray paint has undertones, and as it turns out, Benjamin Moore’s Balboa Mist has some that may catch you off-guard.

 Every paint looks different in various types of lighting.
-Paint colors can look drastically different in south-facing light vs north-facing or east-facing light vs west-facing.
+Paint colors (especially blends like greiges) can look drastically different in south-facing light vs north-facing or east-facing light vs west-facing.

 Honestly, paint can even look very different between natural light and artificial light.

 Here’s how you can expect Balboa Mist to look on your walls based on different natural lighting types.

 - North-facing light – cool, blue-tinted northern light will create the darkest version of Balboa Mist and draw out those surprising purple undertones.
 This shade will tend to exhibit a beautiful slight passive warmth in northern lighting.